nimcoh0/Jdry/README.md

 to be examine or update and can serve as verify point or data set . method annotated as ExportForTesting are serve as proxy at the Tester so no impl is needed . any java type can be Serialize so the proxy  methods are serve as is without the need of Protobuf like solutions

 # Getting Started
+download the project and run "mvn clean install"

 Jdry build of two parts  SUT - the developing application &  Tester - the test project